This Earth Is Mine (1959 film): Production

 The screenplay for the film, based on the novel The Cup and the Sword by American novelist Alice Tisdale Hobart, was written by Casey Robinson, best known for writing most of Bette Davis' best films.
 Director Henry King had been successfully directing Hollywood films since the 1920s — this film was one of his last.
 Film composer Hugo Friedhofer (who had won an Oscar for Best Music for 1946's The Best Years of Our Lives) wrote the music; three-time Oscar-winner Winton C. Hoch was the cinematographer.

 The production company was Vintage Productions, in partnership with Universal–International Pictures.
 The film was Universal's biggest budgeted production at the time with a budget of $3 to $3.5 million.

+Casey Robinson wanted to work with director Henry King, who had been under contract at Fox since the 1930s.
+It was the first film King made outside the studio since he signed with Fox.
+King called it "rather a pleasant assignment, one of the nicest I have ever had...
+We started with the picture and had it cut, edited, and ready to show at a press showing in less than six months from the time we started.
+It just worked out beautifully."

 Production dates for the film were September 2, 1958 through early November, 1958.
 The production was filmed in Technicolor, with monoaural sound.
 Napa Valley locations used for filming were: